 Stand Tall Little Girl is a memoir by Hope Virgo that focuses on her experience with anorexia nervosa.
 If you’re active on social media, you may recognize Hope from her Dump the Scales campaign to stop weight being used as a barrier to mental health services for people experiencing eating disorders.
 The book is published by Trigger Publishing, a U.K.-based mental health publisher.

-Throughout the book Hope refers to her Anorexia as a person (using the pronouns she/her) to capture the role it played in her life.
+Throughout the book, Hope refers to her Anorexia as a person (using the pronouns she/her) to capture the role it played in her life.
 Her mom contributes several sections to capture the family perspective on Hope’s illness, which adds an interesting layer to the story.

 The seeds of her illness began early; while growing up, she was skilled at hiding painful emotions and acting as though she was okay.
 By age 12 she had become weight-conscious food dominated her thinking.
 She mentions that she got positive feedback after losing weight because of an illness, which is a stark reminder of the potential for harm that can result from messages praising thinness.